colaprograms/2019-hackathon-ocr-wymbah/README.md

 The repo comes with a couple of trained models already, as you can see in the second notebook `beamtst.ipynb`.

 NOTE: This is not the code that we submitted in the hackathon.
+That is here: (https://bitbucket.org/gro-tekcubtib/mila-ctc-ocr/src/master/)

-That is here. [mila-ctc-ocr](https://bitbucket.org/gro-tekcubtib/mila-ctc-ocr/src/master/) This is the codebase that I was building, which took an extra day to debug.
+This is the codebase that I was building, which took an extra day to debug.